 Just like the car, this is a watch for those that like to make a statement.
-In gun-metal gray with rose gold accents, this really is a stunning watch.
+In gun-metal grey with rose gold accents, this really is a stunning watch.

 This timepiece has a sporty look and a 45mm case, which features dials with luminescent indexes and hands, and a power reserve indicator.
 And with the Successo’s water resistance to 50m, you can be comfortable wearing it in the shower, or don’t have to worry about getting caught in the rain.

 Also comes in silver colour with stainless steel and a blue dial which is nonetheless beautiful.

 Why not get a stunning Maserati Successo watch also for the lady?
 We truly love the design and price/performance ratio of this beautiful piece for women.
 See below.
 She won’t be disappointed.

 4. Casio G-Shock Solar

 It features a 50mm resin case, Japanese quartz movement, a digital display, and solid construction.

 The fact that this smartwatch is mostly used in specialized marine and military operations is another indicator that this is a tough sports watch.
 See the list below, sorted by price (which you can view in Amazon App).
 The first two in this list are not technically a G-Shock but they are still Tough and Solar (and a lot cheaper).

 The Casio G-Shock Rangeman was the first solar-powered smartwatch back in 2018, and it would be wrong not to include it in this list of solar-powered timepieces.
 However, Casio now offers a wide range of solar-powered watches, and so if you decide that this model isn’t the one for you, there are others to choose from – such as the Casio G-Shock Tough Solar.